 These signals can be found in urban areas where traffic movements are fairly predictable.

-Our Smart Signal System allows our engineers to continually adjust the signals to respond to changing traffic patterns or accidents.
+Our system allows engineers to continually adjust the signals to respond to changing traffic patterns or accidents.

 This information is not intended to replace the warrants and guidelines established by the federal Manual on Uniform Traffic Control Devices (MUTCD) and the Virginia supplement to the MUTCD.